Frequently Asked Questions

 -

-The Shared Ownership Council is an initiative set up to drive an independent focus on improvements to the shared owner experience and unlock a stronger and fairer shared ownership market.
+The Shared Ownership Council was an initiative set up to drive an independent focus on improvements to the shared owner experience and unlock a stronger and fairer shared ownership market.

-We are a time-limited initiative, not a legal entity.
-We are currently led by our Board, chaired by Ann Santry CBE, and facilitated by Social Finance – a not-for-profit enterprise that provides the capacity and capability to run the Council.
-We have been funded by grant funding from 34 organisations and are responsible for and remain committed to delivering consumer-focused aims enshrined in our grant agreements.
+It was a time-limited initiative, not a legal entity.
+It was led by a Board, chaired by Ann Santry CBE, and facilitated by Social Finance – a not-for-profit enterprise that provided the capacity and capability to run the Council.
+It was funded by grant contributions from 34 organisations and was responsible for, and remained committed to, delivering consumer-focused aims enshrined in its grant agreements.

 -

-All activity at the Shared Ownership Council is underpinned by our core purpose of driving meaningful improvements to the shared owner experience, with the ultimate goal of unlocking a stronger and fairer shared ownership market.
+All activity at the Shared Ownership Council was underpinned by its core purpose of driving meaningful improvements to the shared owner experience, with the ultimate goal of unlocking a stronger and fairer shared ownership market.

 Shared Ownership Code

-Following extensive consumer and industry consultation, we developed and launched the Shared Ownership Code for housing providers, which is designed to standardise best practices and consumer protection for shared ownership, ensuring it has a sustainable consumer-focused future.
+Following extensive consumer and industry consultation, the Council developed and launched the Shared Ownership Code for housing providers.
+The Code was designed to standardise best practices and consumer protection for shared ownership, ensuring it had a sustainable, consumer-focused future.

 Senior Advisory Group of Experts (SAGE)

-We convene our Senior Advisory Group of Experts quarterly, comprising representatives from each of our 34 funder organisations.
-These groups are designed to communicate progress, understand perspectives and explore new areas of focus and improvement.
+The Council convened its Senior Advisory Group of Experts quarterly, comprising representatives from each of its 34 funder organisations.
+These groups were designed to communicate progress, understand perspectives, and explore new areas of focus and improvement.

-The Shared Ownership Council’s independence and cross-sector remit have meant that in response to demand from industry participants, we have expanded from our primary focus on the Code to begin to consider the potential for efforts on data and reform.
-Focused progress in these areas has made a measured impact:
+The Shared Ownership Council’s independence and cross-sector remit meant that, in response to demand from industry participants, it expanded from its primary focus on the Code to begin considering the potential for efforts on data and reform.
+Focused progress in these areas made a measured impact:

 Data

-Improving data and information on shared ownership’s impact is necessary.
-We reviewed the landscape of effort on data in shared ownership and convened a working group on data and evidence to make recommendations (with a publication forthcoming).
+Improving data and information on shared ownership’s impact was identified as necessary.
+The Council reviewed the landscape of effort on data in shared ownership and convened a working group on data and evidence to make recommendations (with a publication forthcoming).

-Alongside the rollout of the Code, we believe there is room for thoughtful, targeted reform that helps shared ownership make sense to consumers.
-We facilitated discussions with members of the SAGE advisory group to identify promising options for government-led reform.
+Alongside the rollout of the Code, the Council believed there was room for thoughtful, targeted reform to help shared ownership make sense to consumers.
+It facilitated discussions with members of the SAGE advisory group to identify promising options for government-led reform.

-We continue to proactively engage with the Government, public bodies, industry and member organisations, and shared ownership campaigners to foster collaboration in the movement to drive meaningful improvements to the shared owner experience.
+The Council proactively engaged with the Government, public bodies, industry and member organisations, and shared ownership campaigners to foster collaboration in the movement to drive meaningful improvements to the shared owner experience.

 -